Finding your way in multifunctional processes and recycling

 The most common approach for situations like the wet spent grains and used aluminium cans is the recycled content or cut-off approach.
 This model allocates burdens at the point where a product is sold and applies a cut-off at the point the recyclable material leaves the product system.
 So, the wet spent grains are sold for a negligible price and no burdens from brewing are allocated to them.
-Similarly, the used cans carry no burden from before the point they were collected for recycling.
+Similarly, the recycled aluminium from the used cans carries the burden from the point that they were collected for recycling.

 But what if there is a great demand for recycled aluminium, there is limited supply in your country, and you use relatively little recycled aluminium because of the limited availability at the production site?
-If you’d use the recycled content approach, your beer cans would get a large burden from using virgin aluminium, while the used cans are almost all collected for making new beverage cans.
+If you would use the recycled content approach, your beer cans would get a large burden from using virgin aluminium, while the used cans are almost all collected for making new beverage cans.
 In such situations, several LCA and carbon footprint specifications allow you to apply a closed-loop scenario.
 This means that you assume that all the cans that were recycled will be used for the same purpose again.
 The percentage of recycled aluminium for making the cans is assumed to be equal to the percentage of cans that is recycled at the end of the beer can’s life.
 So, the burdens of recycling the can are allocated to the production of a can of beer (inside the system) and the same amount of recycled aluminium is used as an input for the can production (a lower burden for can production because more recycled material is used).

 The problem with this approach is that it is not always easy to see when the closed-loop scenario applies.
 How do you determine whether the market for a recycled material is saturated?
 There is a high demand, for example, for cardboard to create the cartons around beer cans, but there is also a large supply of recycled cardboard.
-This difficulty is why the PEF Guide introduced a sort of 50/50 approach, where you combine the two approaches with equal weights.
-This seems arbitrary and unfair for some industrial sectors, but at least it is consistent.
+In this scenario for cardboard, closed-loop approximation would not be accurate.

 Accepting different choices

-These are just a few of the leading initiatives.
-There are many more approaches out there.
-And the bottom line is: all these approaches are correct in their own way.
-All you can do as user is decide which point of view makes most sense for your situation, and choose accordingly.
+The bottom line is: all these approaches are correct in their own way.
+All you can do is decide which point of view makes most sense for your situation, and choose accordingly.

 This article was originally written by Tommie Ponsioen.
-He worked for PRé as a Technical Consultant from 2012 until 2015.
-As a part of the Consultancy Team, he worked with databases and methods.
-Tommie collaborated in projects such as Prosuite and improving the ReCiPe method.
+He worked for PRé as a Technical Consultant from 2012 until 2015 as a part of the Consultancy Team.